IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

 11. Let's verify that the model running is tinyllama!.
 Click on the pod to enter the pod details view/page.
     ![image](https://github.com/user-attachments/assets/b96d318e-f6e8-48ea-9b19-88ca2813d0ca)
-12. In the pod details page, click on the **Logs** tab to see the pod logs
+12. In the pod details page, click on the **Logs** tab to see the pod logs.
     ![image](https://github.com/user-attachments/assets/d01b6b9e-b1d7-4f5a-8dd1-a2bd54882aff)
-13. In the log window, scroll upwards to see the name of the model against the attribute **llm_load_print_meta: general.name**
+13. In the log window, scroll upwards to see the name of the model against the attribute **llm_load_print_meta: general.name**.
     ![image](https://github.com/user-attachments/assets/89536022-644a-497c-9225-9a08d68de52a)

     This verifies that we have indeed deployed tinyllama.

 14. Let's access our model and interact with it.
 In OpenShift, you need to create a service and a route which generates the cluster internal and publicly accessible HTTP endpoints, respectively.
-To do that, navigate to the OpenShift Administrator profile and click **Networking** -> **Services** and click **Create Service**
+To do that, navigate to the OpenShift Administrator profile and click **Networking** -> **Services** and click **Create Service**.

     !!! note ""